DallanQ/7_wonders_duel/Manual.md

 These Ages are played out in a similar fashion, with each player having the chance to play approximately 10 cards per Age to earn coins, strengthen their armies, make scientific discoveries, and develop their city.

-In 7 Wonders Duel, there are 3 ways to claim victory: military supremacy, scien-tific supremacy, and civilian victory.
+In 7 Wonders Duel, there are 3 ways to claim victory: military supremacy, scientific supremacy, and civilian victory.

 Military and scientific victories can happen at any time and end the game immediately.
 If, by the end of the third Age, no one has yet won the game, the players add up their victory points, and the player with the highest score is declared the winner.